Last revised on June 22, 2022.

 - time: 12:40 p.m. to 4:00 p.m.

-- weather: sunny, cool overnight overcast some rain the next morning,
+- weather: sunny, cool overnight, overcast with some rain the next morning,

 - campsite: room for a 4-person and/or multiple 2-persons, sheltered from wind in most directions, ok veranda